scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 formats, encoding types, sampling frequencies, and color spaces can be awkward.

-The skdata library provides logic for dealing with the ideosyncracies of data sets so that they are accessible via familiar Python data structures such as lists, dictionaries, and NumPy ndarrays.
+The skdata library provides logic for dealing with the idiosyncrasies of data sets so that they are accessible via familiar Python data structures such as lists, dictionaries, and NumPy ndarrays.
 The sordid details of parsing e.g. ad-hoc text files and turning them into appropriate data structures is encapsulated in the submodules of the skdata library.

-XXX Discuss UCI, MLData, and other central repos of data sets: how does skdata library relate to those?
+Relative to the well known UCI database [UCI]_, the sklearn library provides logic for downloading and loading diverse data representations into more standardized in-memory formats.
+Relative to MLData (mldata.org) the sklearn library provides downloading and loading logic, and a formal protocol for model selection and evaluation.

 Machine Learning: Problems and Protocols